Yield Farming Smart Contract Development for DeFi

 pendingReward = (userAmount * accRewardPerShare) - rewardDebt

-If the reward token is ERC-777 (or any token with a hook on transfer), the token calls a callback on the recipient during reward payout.
-If the callback re-calls harvest() or withdraw() — reentrancy occurs.
-Standard protection through ReentrancyGuard from OpenZeppelin.
-Importantly: the guard should be on all functions that change state AND interact with external contracts.
+Reentrancy via harvest + ERC-777 — If the reward token is ERC-777 (or any token with a hook on transfer), the token calls a callback on the recipient during reward payment.
+If the callback re-enters harvest() or withdraw(), reentrancy occurs.
+Standard protection via ReentrancyGuard from OpenZeppelin.
+Important: the guard must be on all functions that change state AND interact with external contracts.

 Extension of MasterChef for multiple staking tokens (multi-pool farming):